maritime-labs/boatface/README.rst

 License
 =======

-The project is licensed under the terms of the AGPL license.
+The project is licensed under the terms of the GNU AGPL license.